 All three examinations are non-cumulative and multiple choice.
 All exams will cover 1) assigned material in the textbook as well as the content of 2) lectures and films and videos shown in class and 3) supplementary readings for each chapter (URLs to be listed in lecture notes with some downloaded versions posted on Blackboard).
 The exam schedule that follows provides specific information regarding the material to be covered by each exam.
-As well, lecture outlines (including a list of relevant video material), supplementary readings and video guiding questions will be posted on the course Blackboard site.
+As well, lecture outlines (including a list of relevant video material), supplementary readings and video guiding questions will be posted on the course D2L site.
 If you miss class, you are encouraged to obtain class notes from another student.
-If you must miss a mid-term exam due to illness or other circumstances beyond your control, a make-up test may be arranged.
-Documentation will be required and you should contact the instructor before the test (preferably), or as soon as possible after the test.